 Firearms can be a very polarizing topic and entering this space was controversial for me.
 That being said, not everyone in the shooting community is a terrorist.
 The community of armed professionals out there put themselves between us and those who eschew the discipline and responsibility of carrying a weapon.

-I reverse engineered and refined each component of the South Korean K5 military and police service pistol for local manufacturing.
-The result was a consistently precise and accurate system, more manipulable slide and controls, and refreshed visual appeal made with modern manufacturing processes.
+My role was to reverse engineer and refine each component of the South Korean K5 military and police service pistol for local manufacturing.
+I drove Solidworks and an array of metrological tools to do this.
+The result was a consistently precise and accurate system, more manipulable slide and controls, achieved with modern materials and manufacturing processes.